'She'll Fit Right In': Combative TV Pundit's Meteoric Rise To Trump White House

 "What President Trump and his staff have never fully embraced is that when you take the podium at the White House, you're speaking on behalf of the entire nation, not just one person," former Obama White House spokesman Bill Burton told NPR.
 "To speak on behalf of this president, one is required to have fierce loyalty to him and no fidelity to the truth.
 Given [McEnany's] work for him so far, I think she'll fit right in."

 McEnany worked on Capitol Hill for congressional Republicans and interned in the communications office of President George W. Bush.
-She foreshadowed her allegiance to Trump with tweets wrongly implying Obama was born in Kenya and defended Trump calling Obama the founder of the radical Islamic terrorist group ISIS (which got its start years before Obama became president).
+She foreshadowed her allegiance to Trump with tweets wrongly implying that Obama was born in Kenya and defended Trump calling Obama the founder of the radical Islamic terrorist group ISIS.

 Such comments are unlikely to be counted against her by administration officials.
-Trump's new chief of staff, former U.S. Rep. Mark Meadows, made similar claims about Obama's origins on the campaign trail though Meadows more recently said "there is not a racial bone in my body."
+Trump's new chief of staff, former U.S. Rep. Mark Meadows, made similar claims about Obama's origins on the campaign trail though Meadows more recently said, "There is not a racial bone in my body."
 Trump, of course, was the nation's most foremost advocate of birtherism.

 Meadows, McEnany and the White House did not respond to NPR's requests for comment submitted through its press office.